-A PP contains a clear PP reference that identifies that particular PP. A typical PP reference consists of title, version, authors and publication date.
+- A PP contains a clear PP reference that identifies that particular PP. A typical PP reference consists of title, version, authors and publication date.
 An example of a PP reference is "Atlantean Navy CablePhone Encryptor PP, version 2b, Atlantean Navy Procurement Office, April 7, 2003".
-The reference must be unique so that it is possible to tell different PPs and different versions of the same PP apart.
+The reference must be unique so that it is possible to tell different PPs and different versions of the same PP apart. - The PP reference facilitates indexing and referencing the PP and its inclusion in lists of PPs.